EU ICS2 and GB S&S Covered: ENS in 90 Seconds

 Tax and duty implications: Determining the accurate amount of taxes and duties on imported goods is essential for successfully passing through Irish customs.
 In some cases, the Irish Revenue provides some duty relief, so make sure to look into those possibilities.

-Sanitary and phytosanitary (SPS) requirements: Certain goods such as animals, plants, or food items may need special inspections.
-In this case, make sure you abide by applicable SPS guidelines established by the Department of Agriculture, food, and Marine (DAFM).
+Sanitary and phytosanitary (SPS) requirements: Certain goods, such as animals, plants, or food items, may need special inspections.
+In this case, make sure you abide by applicable SPS guidelines established by the Department of Agriculture, Food, and Marine (DAFM).

 Penalties for failure to comply: Declarative errors or omissions may result in delays, penalties, or even the seizure of goods.